MoatLab/FEMU/README.md

   You can either build your own VM image, or use the VM image provided by us

   **Option 1**: This is the **recommended** way to get FEMU running quickly - Use our VM image file.
 You can download it from our [FEMU-VM-image-site](https://forms.gle/nEZaEe2fkj5B1bxt9).
-After you fill in
-	the form, VM image downloading instructions will be sent to your email address shortly.
+After you fill in the form, VM image downloading instructions will be sent to your email address shortly.

   **Option 2**: Build your own VM image by following instructions:
   After the guest OS is installed, make following changes to redirect VM output to the console, instead of using a separate GUI window. (**Desktop version guest OS is not tested**)

 > Note: Please ask for help from Google if any of the steps doesn't work.
-In general, It
+In general, it
-> gives you the basic idea to build your own VM image and make it run in a text console.
+> gives you a basic idea to build your own VM image and make it run in text console.

 ```
-    # Download Ubuntu 16.04 server ISO file
+    # Download a Ubuntu server ISO file
     $ mkdir -p ~/images/
     $ cd ~/images
     $ wget http://releases.ubuntu.com/20.04/ubuntu-20.04.3-live-server-amd64.iso
     $ sudo apt-get install qemu-system-x86
+	# Create a QCOW2 disk image
     $ qemu-img create -f qcow2 femu.qcow2 80G

     # install guest OS to femu.qcow2 (You need a GUI environment to prepare the VM image)